Alain Girault

 From January to December 2008, I was on sabbatical leave in the Department of Electrical and Computer Engineering at the University of Auckland, in New-Zeland.
 I worked with Partha Roop and Zoran Salcic on convertibility verification, the SystemJ programming language, and the PRETzel precision timed architecture and PRET-C programming language.
 I was funded by INRIA and by a Marie Curie International Outgoing Fellowship within the 7th European Community Framework Programme.

-From May 2011 to June 2015, I have been the head of science (aka “délégué scientifique”) for the INRIA Grenoble Rhône-Alpes research center.
+From May 2011 to June 2015, I was the head of science (aka “délégué scientifique”) for the INRIA Grenoble Rhône-Alpes research center.
 I supervised all aspects of the scientific life of the research center.
 The most visible part of this activity is the creation of the research teams and their evaluation by international panels (35 teams including 13 newly created ones and 8 initiated during my term).
 I also supervised the scientific relationships with our academic partners (CNRS, Lyon and Grenoble universities, and CEA) and industrial partners (large companies and SMEs, e.g., our strategic collaboration with ST Microelectronics).
 Finally, I co-supervised the hiring of the new junior researchers (aka CR2) and I monitored the evaluation of the center’s junior and senior researchers (aka CR1 and DR2).
 As the head of science, I was also a member of the INRIA Evaluation Committee, and as such I participated in all INRIA evaluation seminars and in the juries for hiring senior researchers (aka DR2).

 Current events